alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 and unsupervised learning has to keep performing better.

 The most likely issue I see is if unsupervised learning is harder for domains besides language.
-In 2015, unsupervised learning was given word vectors for text, and nothing at that level for images.
-Perhaps the compositional properties of language make it well suited to unsupervised learning, in a way that isn't as true for image data.
-In other words, I may be overestimating research by only looking at problems where it's more likely to succeed.
+In 2015, unsupervised learning gave us word vectors for text, and nothing great for images.
+One reasonable hypothesis is that the compositional properties of language make it well suited to unsupervised learning, in a way that isn't as true for image data.
+If that's true, I may be overestimating research by only looking at problems where it's more likely to succeed.

 I entirely expect something to go wrong in the research agenda.
 That's why I'm only adjusting my estimates by a few years.
 But so far, I have mostly seen reasons to speed up my estimates, rather than slow them down.